Our SLA 3D Printing Process Capabilities

-4. What Substances Are Used as Raw Material in SLA Rapid Prototyping?
+4. What Substances Are Used as Raw Material in Stereolithography (SLA)?

-SLA Rapid Prototyping usually uses a series of liquids, thermoset polymers.
+Stereolithography (SLA) usually uses a series of liquids and thermoset polymers.
 You may also call them ‘resins.
 Different resins are used for different purposes.
 Which resin or polymer you’ll use depends upon the product you are going to manufacture.

 One of the appreciable things about the SLA method is it offers a wide variety of polymers to choose from.
 But this wide variety does not involve plenty of colors or mixed materials.
 All it offers are white, transparent, grey, and black colors.
 But that’s why it is useful in producing covers and other such stuff for different equipment and objects.